devMikeFrancis/digital-movie-poster/README.md

 After you've added posters and are back on the DMP screen you can always return to the posters and settings configuration by clicking or tapping on the 'Coming Soon/Now Playing' header.

+### Poster Data Auto-population

+When using the IMDB ID to manage poster data the application will use [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction) to populate the metadata and poster image.

+### Plex

+To use Plex, go to the settings configuration, check the checkbox to use the Plex service and enter your Plex IP address and Plex auth token.
+You can find your Plex auth token [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

 ### A Note on Deleting Posters

 If you delete a poster that was cached from a service like Plex the poster will return on next cache. `The cache service runs every hour when the DMP screen is active`